Resilient Topology-Aware Coordination for Dynamic 3D UAV Networks under Node Failure: Conclusion

 \section{Conclusion}

-In this paper, we presented TAG-MAPPO, a topology-aware reinforcement learning framework designed to optimize Quality of Service (QoS) and operational stability in 3D Aerial-Ground Integrated Networks (AGINs).
-By integrating graph-based feature aggregation with a residual ego-state fusion mechanism, the proposed framework successfully deciphers complex spatial dependencies among UAV agents in highly dynamic environments.
-Our approach addresses the fundamental challenges of signaling overhead and resource inefficiency that often hinder the deployment of autonomous aerial base stations.
+This paper presented TAG-MAPPO, a topology-aware reinforcement learning framework designed to optimize service quality and operational stability in 3D Aerial-Ground Integrated Networks.
+By integrating graph-based feature aggregation with a residual ego-state fusion mechanism, the framework successfully deciphers complex spatial dependencies among UAV agents in dynamic environments.
+Our approach addresses fundamental challenges of signaling overhead and resource inefficiency that hinder autonomous aerial base station deployment in 6G scenarios.
+Experimental results across three geographical profiles demonstrate that TAG-MAPPO outperforms conventional MLP-based MAPPO and QMIX baselines.
+By implementing the Random Observation Shuffling (ROS) mechanism, the framework reduces redundant signaling by up to 50 percent in sparse rural topologies while maintaining superior energy efficiency and stability during high-speed mobility phases.

-Experimental results across three heterogeneous geographical profiles demonstrate that TAG-MAPPO significantly outperforms conventional MLP-based MAPPO and QMIX baselines.
-Notably, the framework achieves a superior balance between coverage expansion and handoff suppression; it reduces redundant signaling by up to 50\% in sparse rural topologies while maintaining high energy efficiency.
-Furthermore, the system resilience tests highlight the unique self-healing capability of TAG-MAPPO.
-Following a catastrophic node failure, the network autonomously reconfigures its topology to restore over 90\% of the pre-failure service coverage within 15 time steps.
-In dense urban scenarios, the framework even achieves a higher Jain's Fairness Index post-failure compared to its original four-UAV configuration by resolving service overlaps.
-These findings confirm that incorporating topological intelligence is essential for achieving robust and scalable coordination in 6G mission-critical missions.

-For future work, we aim to extend this framework to multi-tier AGIN architectures involving satellite-UAV coordination.
-Additionally, investigating the integration of secure communication protocols within the topology-aware learning process would be a valuable direction to ensure the integrity of the Internet of UAVs against adversarial interference.
+The system resilience tests highlight the structural generalization capability of TAG-MAPPO, where the surviving swarm autonomously reconfigures its topology to restore coverage immediately following catastrophic node failures.
+In dense urban scenarios, the framework achieves a higher fairness index post-failure compared to its original four-UAV configuration, illustrating the attention mechanism's ability to resolve service overlaps once interference sources are removed.
+These findings confirm that topological intelligence is essential for robust and scalable coordination in 6G mission-critical missions.
+Future work will extend this framework to multi-tier architectures involving satellite-UAV coordination.
+Additionally, integrating secure communication protocols within the topology-aware learning process remains a valuable direction to ensure the integrity of the Internet of UAVs against adversarial interference.

-\begin{acks} This work was supported by the National Science and Technology Council (NSTC), Taiwan, under Grant No. NSTC 114-2221-E-194-062-, and was also partially supported by the Advanced Institute of Manufacturing with High-tech Innovations (AIM-HI) from the Featured Areas Research Center Program within the framework of the Higher Education Sprout Project by the Ministry of Education (MOE) in Taiwan. \end{acks}